openhab/openhab-addons/addons/binding/org.openhab.binding.modbus/README.md

 ### REFRESH command

 `REFRESH` command to item bound to any [data channel](#channels) makes `poller` thing to poll new from the Modbus slave.
 All data channels of children `data` things are refreshed per the normal logic.

 `REFRESH` can be useful tool if you like to refresh only on demand (`poller` has refresh disabled, i.e. `refresh=0`), or have custom logic of refreshing only in some special cases.

 ### Read steps

-Everytime data is read by the binding, these steps are taken to convert the raw binary data to actual item `State` in openHAB:
+Every time data is read by the binding, these steps are taken to convert the raw binary data to actual item `State` in openHAB:

 1. Poll the data from Modbus slave.
 Data received is stored in list of bits (discrete inputs and coils), or in list of registers (input registers and holding registers)
 1. Extract a single number from the polled data, using specified location `readStart` and number "value type" `readValueType`.
 As an example, we can tell the binding to extract 32-bit float (`readValueType="float32"`) from register index `readStart="105"`.
 1. Number is converted to string (e.g. `"3.14"`) and passed as input to the transformation.
 Note that in case `readTransform="default"`, a default transformation provided by the binding is used.
 See [Transformations](#transformations) section for more details.
 1. For each [data channel](#channels), we try to convert the transformation output of previous step to a State type (e.g. `ON`/`OFF`, or `DecimalType`) accepted by the channel.
 If all the conversions fail (e.g. trying to convert `ON` to a number), the data channel is not updated.

 In case of read errors, all data channels are left unchanged, and `lastReadError` channel is updated with current time.
 Examples of errors include connection errors, IO errors on read, and explicit exception responses from the slave.